 Behavioral therapies during inpatient treatment and outpatient programs are also helpful for those living without substance use.

-If you or a loved one are abusing drugs like Flexeril, it may be a sign of emerging or existing drug addiction.
+If you or a loved one are facing substance abuse, it may be a sign of emerging or existing drug addiction.
+Call us today to learn more about your inpatient and outpatient treatment options.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.